Data and Downloads

 Economic strength is the long-term tendency for an area to consistently grow in both size and quality.

-Twenty-three economic factors are measured over a twenty-year period for growth and consistency.
+The 2023 rankings utilized twenty-three economic factors measured over a twenty-year period for growth and consistency.

 POLICOM conducts this analysis so it can study the characteristics of the strong and weak economies throughout the United States.

-For a PDF of the 2017 Economic Strength Rankings, click here.
+For a PDF of the 2023 Economic Strength Rankings which discusses the impact of Covid on local economies, click here.

 The Office of Management and Budget (OMB) is charged with the task of defining the statistical areas in the United States.